Gontjarow/MiniLibX/docs/mlx_loop.md

 On the other hand, it can get information from the keyboard and mouse associated to the screen.
 To do so, the program receives "events" from the keyboard or the mouse.

 ### Description
 To receive events, you must use `mlx_loop`.
 This function never returns.
 It is an infinite loop that waits for an event, and then calls a user-defined function associated with this event.
-A single parameter is needed, the connection identifier mlx_ptr (see the [mlx manual](mlx.md)).
+A single parameter is needed, the connection identifier mlx_ptr (see the [mlx man page](mlx.md)).

 You can assign different functions to the three following events:
 - A key is pressed